ValleyDragon888/KtVox_docs/Writerside/topics/Game-Loop.md

 In this snippet, the `while(true)` repeats indefinitely, `w.clear()` clears the screen, and `w.printScreen()` updates the terminal.

+If there was any code to draw something in ``

 Now, lets do some interesting stuff.